-Not only do I remember staying in one as a child, I also chose the Viscount caravan to be part of the Van Go collection because it’s such an iconic Australian brand.
+Not only do I remember staying in one as a child, I also chose the Viscount caravan to be part of our new Iconic Collection because it’s such an iconic Australian brand.
 One of my favourites, the Viscount 1968 Ambassador, with its distinctive ‘lightning flash’ or ‘twin flash’ design, features in our Winter Collection, and the 1978 Supreme Pop Top, with its fabulous pop-up roof, is part of our Magical Mornings range.

 History of the Viscount Caravans

 The Viscount Caravans brand dates back to the 1950’s, when carpenter John Carr and his wife Maureen arrived in Adelaide as British ‘Ten Pound Pom’ immigrants.
 Soon after, John began building caravans for a small, local business before deciding to build his own caravan, which they lived in when their daughter Jacky was born.

 The second caravan John built was displayed at the Royal Adelaide Show, which Maureen sold to a buyer; then, as word spread regarding John’s workmanship, Viscount Caravans was soon off to a flying start.

 Before long, John moved his business to a purpose-built factory, and then when he realised the potential of the caravan market in the eastern states, moved his growing family to Sydney and opened his own operation there (initially in a horse stable!).
 The move proved to be a very good one indeed, with Viscount Caravans also expanding to other states.